Expenses paid or incurred in relation to business activities are deductible for CIT purposes.

 Payments to foreign affiliates

-Payments to foreign affiliates are subject to WHT at 5% if they represent services provided with physical presence in Kosovo by the affiliate, unless tax relief is requested in accordance with the local legislation or any DTT in place.
+Payments to foreign affiliates are subject to WHT at 5% if they represent services provided with physical presence in Kosovo by the affiliate, unless tax relief is available with a DTT.
 These payments are tax deductible if they are properly documented and incurred for business purposes only.

 Payments to foreign affiliates made for the purpose of transferring profits may be subject to revaluation by the tax authorities.
 Any transactions/payments made to foreign affiliates shall be performed on an arm’s-length basis.